-Soap - Attention: Some cleaning products especially for the face also contain soap!
+Soap – Attention: some cleaning products especially for the face also contain soap!
 Pay attention to the INCI designation "Sulfate".

 Mechanical peels and fruit acid peels because they further irritate your skin.

-Overcare: Too much cream makes the skin lazy and it forgets how to help itself.
+Excessive care: Too much cream makes the skin lazy and it forgets how to help itself.